myTerminal/world-of-emacs/01-entry/03-getting-started-with-emacs.md

 ## A Reference card

 Refer this [reference card](https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf) along the way.
-Do not worry about learning everything single shortcut right away.
+Do not worry about learning every single shortcut right away.

 I like to print it and pin it at my desk at office.

-Also, consider using this cheatsheet, it's a good one with minimal basics.
+Also, consider using this cheatsheet.
+It's a good one with minimal basics.

 [![](http://emacs.sexy/img/How-to-Learn-Emacs-v2-Large.png)](http://emacs.sexy/img/How-to-Learn-Emacs-v2-Large.png)